sankara/me.sankara/content/md/posts/tech/adult-adhd.md

 > - Poor inhibition
 > - Poor self-regulation
 > - Problems with executive functions—those mental abilities that allow us to
-> regulate our own behavior
+    regulate our own behavior
 >
+>
-> -- Barkley PhD, Russell A. Taking Charge of Adult ADHD (p.
-47)
+> <p class="author">Barkley PhD, Russell A. Taking Charge of Adult ADHD (p.47)</p>

 It took me a few months to finally reach out to a psychiatrist and get evaluated professionally.
 And because ADHD can't really be tested physically, I still continue to doubt I have ADHD.
 Every time I go back and read the symptoms listed in the above-mentioned book and my notes and highlights from it I tell myself to take it seriously and seek help.
 That's what I finally did last week.
 I'm writing this down mostly to remind myself that it's not all in my head and there's nothing wrong in getting treated for it.
 One can only hope at my age that I'd at least have a semi-normal life going forward.